Efficient simulation of logical magic state preparation protocols: Error propagation in magic state preparation protocols

 Note that we are using a liberal definition of transversality in that $V_i$ may act on more than one qubit.
 We make this choice in order to include logical Cliffords that are tensor products of multi-qubit PSCs.
 For example, in the folded surface code~\cite{Moussa:2016kgp}, the full set of logical Cliffords can be realized by a transversal PSC gate, wherein some $V_i$ act on two qubits instead of just one.

-In the rest of this Section, we focus on protocols that measure a transversal PSC $\bar{U}= \bigotimes_{i=1}^\ell V_i$ with the following additional properties:\footnote{Note that eigenstates of PSCs are not automatically magic states.
+In the rest of this section, we focus on protocols that measure a transversal PSC $\bar{U}= \bigotimes_{i=1}^\ell V_i$ with the following additional properties:\footnote{Note that eigenstates of PSCs are not automatically magic states.
 For instance, the eigenstates of the $S$ gate are $\ket{0}$ and $\ket{1}$.
 Therefore, checking whether a measurement of a logical PSC yields a magic state must be done on a case-by-case basis.} \begin{enumerate} \item Every $V_i$ acts on at most $O(1)$ qubits. \item The PSC $\bar{U}$ has order $2$, i.e., $\bar{U}^2=I$. \end{enumerate} Let us briefly justify these choices.
 Without the first property, $\bar{U}$ may spread low-weight errors to undesirable high-weight errors.
 Indeed, to the best of our knowledge, all known protocols that measure a logical Clifford obey this assumption.
-The second assumption is imposed due to the fact that many existing protocols for preparing logical magic states measure PSCs of order $2$.\footnote{However, exceptions do exist,e.g., Ref.~\cite{claes2025cultivatingtstatessurface}.
+The second assumption is imposed due to the fact that many existing protocols for preparing logical magic states measure PSCs of order $2$.\footnote{However, exceptions do exist, e.g., Ref.~\cite{claes2025cultivatingtstatessurface}.
 The Clifford being measured in this work is not a PSC.} We also note that generalizing to the case where $\bar{U}$ is of order $4$ is straightforward.
 Given $\bar{U}$ is a PSC, its square is a logical Pauli.
 The eigenphase of $\bar{U}$ can be determined by performing quantum phase estimation with $\bar{U}$, which involves applying both controlled-$\bar{U}$ and controlled-$\bar{U}^2$.
 The propagation of errors we discuss generalizes to this setting in a straightforward way.
 We also note that cases where $\bar{U}^4 = -I$ (due to a global phase) are redundant as this does not change $U$'s eigenstate.

 Now we introduce various protocols for measuring logical PSCs and prove that circuit-level Pauli errors propagate to an end-of-circuit Clifford error [Theorem~\ref{thm:standard-protocol-error-prop}] with polynomially-many one- and two-qubit gates.
-To provide some context, recall the MSP protocol discussed in Section~\ref{sec:example}.
-Here, a logical PSC and stabilizers of the $[[4,2,2]]$ code were measured twice (non-fault tolerantly) in an alternating fashion.
+To provide some context, recall the MSP protocol discussed in Sec.~\ref{sec:example}.
+Here, a logical PSC and stabilizers of the $[[4,2,2]]$ code were measured twice (non-fault-tolerantly) in an alternating fashion.
 We envision generalizing this idea to protocols that repeatedly measure an arbitrary subset of a code's stabilizers and an available logical PSC, in an arbitrary order.